 All students who are degree candidates are expected to maintain satisfactory academic progress.
 This includes earning satisfactory grade point averages (GPA) and maintaining a satisfactory rate of progress toward the completion of their degree programs.

-Students who do not earn at least a 2.00 cumulative GPA, a 1.85 current GPA, or a 2.00 major GPA are placed on academic probation.
+Students who earn less than a 2.00 cumulative GPA, a 1.85 current term GPA, or a 2.00 major GPA are placed on academic probation.

 Degree-seeking students are required to maintain a satisfactory rate of progress:

 - Full-time students must earn a minimum of 12 credit hours per semester applicable to their degrees.

 - Part-time students must maintain a satisfactory rate of progress which will enable them to graduate within 12 academic years after achieving degree-seeking status.